Life on Campus FAQ

 GLA recommends that students bring a point-and-shoot camera separate from their cell phones.
 Cell phones may be used as cameras during designated times.
-DSLRs and expensive photography equipment are allowed, however students will be responsible for the security of their equipment.
+DSLRs and expensive photography equipment are allowed; however, students will be responsible for the security of their equipment.

-Do you have homestays?
+Do you offer homestays?

 GLA offers homestay extensions on several of our Language Immersion programs.
 These homestay experiences are 100% optional and take place as an extension of the standard program experience.
 However, most GLA students stay at one or more Home Bases while on-program, not at traditional family-hosted homestays.